-Minimum Work Commitments on Exploration Blocks
+Minimum Work Commitments and Work Plans

-Alvopetro must fulfill certain minimum work commitments on projects in Brazil as outlined herein.
-There are no assurances that all of these commitments will be fulfilled within the time frames allowed.
-As such, Alvopetro may lose certain exploration rights on the blocks affected and may be subject to certain financial penalties that would be levied by the applicable governmental authority.
-From time to time, it is expected that Alvopetro may request extensions or suspensions to the timeframe allotted for work commitments, there is no assurance that any such extensions or suspensions will be granted.
+From time-to-time Alvopetro must fulfill certain minimum work commitments and other work plans on projects in Brazil as outlined herein.
+There are no assurances that all of these commitments and work plans will be fulfilled within the time frames allowed.
+As such, Alvopetro may lose certain exploration or development rights on the blocks affected and may be subject to certain financial penalties that would be levied by the applicable governmental authority.
+From time to time, it is expected that Alvopetro may request extensions or suspensions to the timeframe allotted for work commitments and work plans and there is no assurance that any such extensions or suspensions will be granted.
+To the extent requests are not approved, acreage positions may be lost, and fines or penalties may be applied.